grumdrig/slog/NOTES.md

 		at least zero), 2) Payment to complete a sale, or 3) MobSpecies to loot a body for trophies (in which case MobHealth must be zero).`, },

+I'm starting to think this is a good idea iff there's a step where you seek (Merchant) or seek(Banker) first.